avery-gfs/Game-Design-and-Development/README.md

 name = "Avery"
 ```

-- Python doesn't use `var` when making new variables
+- Python doesn't use `var` when making new variables.

 **Logic**